buildbrighton/laser-jewelry/README.md

-laser-jewelry
+Open Source Laser Cut Jewelry Designs
 =============

-An open collection of jewelry designs for laser cutters/engravers from BuildBrighton hackspace.
+An open collection of jewelry designs for laser cutters/engravers from BuildBrighton hackspace (http://www.buildbrighton.com).

 Source files are all in SVG format which can be opened in most modern browsers and edited using Inkscape (or other vector illustration packages).